humanmade/hm-pattern-library/readme.md

 ## Changelog

+**2.0**

+* Big overhaul for the new HMN.MD design.
+Version 2.0 breaks backwards compatability with older versions.
+* New: Labels, Pagination.
+* Simplify, removing search and collapsable nav components, and associated JS>

 **1.0.5**

 * Labels & Tag cloud styles
 * New alternate variant plus/minus icons.
 Removes need for 'beige' variations.
 * New iconSrc helper function.
 * Remove animations from nav to fix overflow hidden bug.
 * New icon helper mixin.
 Also new lock and comment icons.
 * Fix some bugs in tables
 * Refactor links/buttons to break hard dependency.

 **1.0.4**

 * Use component colour variables with brand variables as defaults for easier customizing.
 Props @missjwo